animesh288/Team-Dyad_PS-5/ML Model/README.md

 * Performed Exploratory Data Analysis
 * Split the dataset into Train and Test data.
 * Trained model with the following algorithms:
-	* Support Vector Classifier
-	* Naive Bayes Classifier
-	* KNN Classifier
-    * Decision Tree Classifier
     * Random Forest Classifier
+    * Linear Regression
+    * Lasso Regression
-    * XGBoost Classifier
+    * Ridge Regression
     * Logistic Regression
 * Also evaluated the performance of the model with highest accuracy.